confluentinc/schema-registry/docs/schema_registry_tutorial.rst

 Java Producers
 ^^^^^^^^^^^^^^

-Java applications that have Kafka producers using Avro require `pom.xml` files to include:
+Java applications that have Kafka producers using Avro require ``pom.xml`` files to include:

 * Avro dependencies to serialize data as Avro, including `org.apache.avro.avro` and `io.confluent.kafka-avro-serializer`
 * Avro plugin `avro-maven-plugin` to generate Java class files from the source schema

-For a full pom.xml example, please refer to this `pom.xml <https://github.com/confluentinc/examples/blob/5.0.0-post/clients/avro/pom.xml>`_.
+For a full pom.xml example, refer to this `pom.xml <https://github.com/confluentinc/examples/blob/5.0.0-post/clients/avro/pom.xml>`_.

 Within the application, Java producers that are serializing data as Avro set two main configurations parameters:

 * Avro serializer for the Kafka value (or Kafka key)
 * URL to the |sr-long|

-Then the producer can send records where the Kafka value is of `Payment` class.
+Then the producer can write records where the Kafka value is of `Payment` class.
 For example:

 .. sourcecode:: java